 - Because a man is officially registered as a master-mariner, and because a number can be found, does not guarantee that a certificate has survived.
 Many were removed from the records to be replaced or destroyed for a variety of reasons before they were deposited at the National Maritime Museum.

-- Many mariners declare themselves as masters on census forms and other official records such as marriage or birth certificates without officially holding qualifications.
+- Many mariners declare themselves as masters (or captains) on census forms and other official records such as marriage or birth certificates without officially holding qualifications.

 The Registers at the National Archives are divided between Certificates of Competency and of Service.
 In the earlier years of the certification, men who already had proof of their experience as masters were issued with a Certificate of Service, and were excused sitting the examinations.
 Certificates of Competency were issued to those mariners who passed the examination.